carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ~~~
 {: .output}

-We can also use the map method to associate a tuple to each element.
+We can also use the `map` operator to associate a tuple to each element.

-In the example below we use the `map` method to transform a channel containing fastq files to a new channel containing a tuple with the fastq file and the number of reads in the fastq file.
+In the example below we use the `map` operator to transform a channel containing fastq files to a new channel containing a tuple with the fastq file and the number of reads in the fastq file.
 We use the `countFastq` file method to count the number of records in a FASTQ formatted file.

 We can change the default name of the closure parameter keyword from `it` to a more meaningful name `file` using  `->`.
 When we have multiple parameters we can specify the keywords at the start of the closure, e.g. `file, name ->`.